 However, they do not take note of the amount you spend in running your daily and monthly expenses.

-Instead of buying a house that is more expensive just because your lender feels you should, be focused on letting the expenses for the house to remain within your means.
+Instead of Buying a New Home that is more expensive just because your lender feels you should, be focused on letting the expenses for the house to remain within your means.

-You may plan to buy a home that is big with plenty of space, especially, If you have a family.
+You may be Buying a New Home that is big with plenty of space, especially, If you have a family.

 However, sacrificing space could translate into reduced maintenance cost and more amenities if you opt to buy a townhouse or a condo.

 Keep in mind, however, that finding the right home doesn’t mean that the neighborhood is great.

 So, ensure that you make a research about the neighborhood and analyze every detail with regards to nearby schools, crime rate, hospitals, pharmacies, grocery stores, and more.

 Try driving through the area on different days to analyze traffic and the level of activities.